North Macedonia Tax Calculator (2026)

 What is the income tax rate in North Macedonia?

-How much do I pay in social contributions as an employee in North Macedonia?
+How much do I pay in social contributions in North Macedonia?

-No, North Macedonia does not have regional or subnational income taxes.
-The 10% flat tax rate and social contribution rates apply uniformly across the entire country, regardless of which region you work or live in.
+No, North Macedonia does not have local or regional income taxes.
+The 10% national flat tax and mandatory social contributions are the only employment-related taxes you'll pay.

 Other tax calculators